harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/pcf-components-and-arch.md

 CFI leverages the standard Cloud Foundry APIs (that are exposed by the CF cloud controller), and the container runtime (`containerd`) APIs to result in the desired fault conditions.

-When you create a PCF chaos experiment, LCI performs the following actions:
+When you create a CF chaos experiment, LCI performs the following actions:
 1. Fetch the tasks from the HCE control plane.
 2. Parse application-specific and fault-specific inputs.
 3. Launch the CFI with the appropriate flags to implement the chaos business logic.